kyuepublic/ptychopy/README.md

  ./install.sh
  ```

-6. For testing, you can use testPTY.py or testMpty.py
+6. For testing, you can use mls.py or mls.py

  ```
- python testPTY.py
+ python mls.py
  ```
 7. Description

  ```
-This software package is implemented with ePIE, DM, MLs, reconstruction algorithm.
+This software package is implemented with mls, DM, MLs, reconstruction algorithm.
 It supports list, spiral, cartesian, scan position file.
 To load a predefined scan position file, object value files, probe value files, use the following parameters to do the reconstruction.